This post may contain affiliate links. Read our disclosure policy here.

 - 2 ½ tablespoons Taco Seasoning

-- 12 crunchy corn taco shells warmed
+- 12 crunchy corn taco shells, warmed

-- 1 ½ cups Cheddar cheese shredded
+- 1 ½ cups Cheddar cheese, shredded

-- 1 ½ cups iceberg lettuce shredded
+- 1 ½ cups iceberg lettuce, shredded

-- Salsa for serving
+- Salsa, for serving

-- Guacamole for serving
+- Guacamole, for serving

-- Sour cream for serving
+- Sour cream, for serving

 Instructions

-- In a large skillet, cook the meat with seasoning over medium-high heat while breaking up the chunks with a wooden spoon into small pieces as it cooks.
+- In a large skillet, cook the meat with taco seasoning over medium-high heat while breaking up the chunks with a wooden spoon into small pieces as it cooks.
 Once cooked, drain off the fat and return the meat to the skillet.

 - Meanwhile, heat your crunchy taco shells according to the package directions or in the oven preheated to 325F for approx. 6 minutes, or in a toaster oven until golden and crispy.